 P is the Profit Margin (net profit divided by revenue).
 Whereas, R is the Retention Rate (1 minus the dividend payout ratio).
 And A is the Asset Turnover Ratio (sales revenue divided by total assets).
 Finally, T is the Assets-to-Equity Ratio (total assets divided by shareholders’ equity).

 ROE = net income divided by shareholders’ equity = 100/400 = 25% or .25

 SGR = (1-d) x ROE = (1-.4) x .25 = 15% or .15

 From this example, the SGR works out to be 15%.
-The SGR is calculated by multiplying one minus the dividend-payout-ratio by the return on equity.
+First, calculate SGR by multiplying one minus the dividend-payout-ratio by the return on equity.
 A SGR of 15% indicates that the company can increase future earnings and sales up to 15% annually without having to borrow more funds or issue new equity.
 Learn other ways to increase the value (and cash flow) of your company by downloading the free 25 Ways to Improve Cash Flow whitepaper.

 Access your Strategic Pricing Model Execution Plan in SCFO Lab.
 The step-by-step plan to set your prices to maximize profits.